Boards, Authorities and Commissions - Government - Fairfax County, Virginia

 Members of BACs must follow the Virginia Freedom of Information Act (VFOIA).
 This act ensures that the people of the Commonwealth have ready access to public records in the custody of a public body or its officers and employees and free entry to meetings of bodies wherein the business of the people is being conducted.
 The Virginia Freedom of Information Advisory Council is a state agency with expertise to help resolve disputes over VFOIA issues and provide guidance regarding VFOIA.

-Each year the Lawrence V. Fowler Award recognizes distinguished service of a longstanding member of a Fairfax County BAC.
-Nominations are solicited in September, and the award is presented in December by the Board of Supervisors.
+The Lawrence V. Fowler Award recognizes distinguished service of a longstanding member of a Fairfax County BAC.

 The following list includes the county's advisory bodies in alphabetical order.